-The Interrupt Controller contains registers that allow each of the 46 interrupt sources to be set to one of four priority levels (excluding certain interrupts that are of fixed priority).
-All of the interrupt requests of a given level are priority encoded to determine the lowest numerical value of the active interrupt requests for that level.
+The Interrupt Controller contains registers that allow each of the 46 interrupt sources to be set to one of three priority levels (excluding certain interrupts that are of fixed priority).
+Next, all of the interrupt requests of a given level are priority encoded to determine the lowest numerical value of the active interrupt requests for that level.
 Within a given priority level, number 0 is the highest priority and number 45 is the lowest.

-During Wait and Stop modes, the system clocks and the 56800E core are turned off.
-The ITCN can wake up the core and restart system clocks by signaling a pending IRQ to the System Integration Module (SIM) to restart the clocks and service the IRQ.
-An IRQ can only wake up the core if the IRQ is enabled prior to entering the Wait or Stop mode.
+During wait and stop modes, the system clocks and the 56800E core are turned off.
+The ITCN can wake the core and restart system clocks by signaling a pending IRQ to the System Integration Module (SIM) to restart the clocks and service the IRQ.
+An IRQ can only wake the core if the IRQ is enabled prior to entering wait or stop mode.